Connect with others who understand.

 What Are Biologics?

 Psoriasis and PsA are caused by an overactive immune system.
-Biologics target parts of the immune system and block the effects of excess cytokines, proteins that are often responsible for flare-ups.
-These inflammatory cytokines include tumor necrosis factor-alpha (TNF-alpha) and interleukins 12, 17, and 23.
+Biologics target parts of the immune system and block inflammatory proteins that are often responsible for flare-ups.

-Biologics need to be administered via injection or by intravenous (through a vein) infusion.
+Biologics need to be administered via injection (a shot into the skin) or by intravenous infusion (through a vein).
 This is because they consist of large molecules that can’t be properly absorbed when taken orally.
-Additionally, the compounds are complex and fragile, making them unstable in the gastrointestinal system.

 In general, biologics for psoriasis are considered safe and are generally well tolerated.
 They also offer a level of convenience.
-Instead of taking medications or applying creams daily, you can have an injection once every week, two weeks, or once a month — either at a clinic or in your own home — depending on the drug.
+Instead of taking medications or applying creams daily, you can inject a biologic less often.
+Biologic dosing schedules vary — some may be weekly, while others may be every several weeks.
+Most of the biologics available for psoriasis can be self-injected at home.

-However, like any treatment, biologics have potential drawbacks, including side effects such as headache, nausea, and an increased risk of infection.
+However, like any treatment, biologics have potential drawbacks, including side effects like headache, nausea, and an increased risk of infection.
 Injections can also cause pain at the spot where the shot is administered.

 MyPsoriasisTeam Members’ Experience With Biologics and Injection Pain

 Pain associated with biologic injections varies from person to person.
-Experiences among MyPsoriasisTeam members are all different.
-For some, injections are virtually painless.
+For some MyPsoriasisTeam members, injections are virtually painless.
 “There was no pain — I barely even felt the injection,” shared one member.
 “The first was in my thigh, and the second one I did in my stomach, near my belly button.
 But, no residual pain even.”

 For others, the pain can be intense — but worth the benefits.
 “Had such a good few days,” wrote another member.
 “Injection done for two more weeks.
 The injections hurt, but well worth the pain lol ☺️.”